Azure/azure-powershell/src/Resources/Resources/help/New-AzResourceGroupDeployment.md

 ```

 ### -TemplateUri
 Specifies the URI of a template file.
-Supported template file type: json and bicep.
 This file can be a custom template or a gallery template that is saved as a JSON file, such as by using **Save-AzResourceGroupGalleryTemplate**.

 ```yaml